aurangzaib/CarND-Advanced-Lane-Lines/README.md

 The Algorithm for thresholding is as follows:

--   Load the claibration parameters i.e `Camera Matrix` and `Distortion Coefficient` from a pickle file.
+-   Load the calibration parameters i.e `Camera Matrix` and `Distortion Coefficient` from a pickle file.
 -	Apply calibration parameters on the source image to remove distortion using opencv `undistort`().